castep-docs/castep-docs/docs/developer/using_devel_codes.md

 - `FIRE` - Relating to the FIRE geometry optimisation method
 - `ELECTRONIC` - Relating to electronic minimisation

 However they can be anything the developer wants.

+!!! note

-Keeping it related to the module where they are used is useful for remembering how to call them, but is not necessary.
-Indeed, it may be desirable to have a block dedicated to a particular algorithm or as a structured block in the style of `%block ... %endblock` ready for integration into the main parameters when the feature is complete.
+    While in principle block names are general and arbitrary, keeping them related to the module where they are used or their functionality is useful for remembering how to call them.

+Another use of blocks is to have a block dedicated to a particular algorithm or as a structured block in the style of `.cell` style blocks (i.e.
+`%block ... %endblock`) ready for integration into the main parameters when the feature is complete.

-The structure of a sub-block in the devel code (here `XYZ`) is as follows:
+The structure of a sub-block in the `.param` file (here `XYZ`) is as follows:

 ```
 %block devel_code